 Optional but highly recommended:

 Any other frozen or fresh fruit if you want to make a fruit flavor other than banana.
 The basic banana ice cream is still really delicious, but I find adding berries or mango makes it AMAZING.
 Or, you can buy low fat peanut butter like PB2 powder and mix that in for a peanut butter flavor.
-I personally buy packages of cacao powder from Whole Foods from the brand Navitas Naturals and I put in about two and a half tablespoons per five bananas – this makes it taste EXACTLY like chocolate soft serve ice cream and the powder is entirely sugar free!
+I personally buy these packages of cacao powder from the brand Navitas Naturals and I put in about two and a half tablespoons per five bananas – this makes the banana ice cream taste EXACTLY like chocolate soft serve ice cream and the powder is sugar free and vegan!

 Start by un-peeling four regular size bananas and then cut them up into pieces.
 Then put the pieces in a plastic storage container and freeze them for 5+ hours or overnight.